-Note that the decision is not a prohibition on any imputation of rental income under any circumstances, and is limited to situations where a person is living rent-free in a party’s primary residence:
+Note that the decision is not a prohibition on any imputation of rent under any circumstances, and is limited to situations where a person is living rent-free in a party’s primary residence:

-See the all-new Rental Income & Family Support article in the Colorado Family Law Guide for a complete discussion of how rent is treated for purposes of child support and alimony in Colorado.
+See the all-new Rent Income & Family Support article in the Colorado Family Law Guide for a complete discussion of how rent is treated for purposes of child support and alimony in Colorado.

 And for a discussion of a 2022 decision allowing depreciation as a rental expense, see our blog post on straight-line depreciation and rental income.